 2.128 Curing ― The process of condensation or polymerization of a material by heat or chemical means, resulting in full development of desirable properties.

-2.129 Curing Agent ― An additive which promotes the curing of film (see also ‘cross linking agent’).
+2.129 Curing Agent ― An additive which promotes the curing of film (see ‘cross linking agent’).

 2.130 Curtain Coating ― A method of applying paint to an object by moving through a falling curtain of paint.

-2.131 Curtaining ― See ‘sagging’.
+2.131 Curtaining ― See ‘sagging’

 2.132 Cyclic Corrosion Test – An accelerated laboratory test designed to simulate the effects of real-world environmental conditions on materials.
 It involves exposing test specimens to a series of different environments in a repetitive cycle.
 Simple exposures like prohesion may consist of cycling between salt fog and dry conditions.